tk-notes/fp-in-javascript-article-source-code/README.md

 listOfNumbers.filter(even); // [0, 2, 4, 6, 8, 10]
 ```

-One interesting problem I solved on Hacker Rank FP Path was the Filter Array problem.
-The problem idea is to filter a given array of integers and output only those values that are less than a specified value X.
+One interesting problem I solved on [Hacker Rank FP](https://www.hackerrank.com/domains/fp) Path was the [Filter Array problem](https://www.hackerrank.com/challenges/fp-filter-array/problem).
+The problem idea is to filter a given array of integers and output only those values that are less than a specified value `X`.

 An imperative Javascript solution to this problem is something like: